-If Perform These Procedures Modem does not respond and all LEDs are off.
-Check the modem rack power supply module(s).
-Modem does not receive data, and the DCD and RxD LEDs are off.
-The receive line pair may be disconnected from the modem.
-Make sure the transmission line connection to the rear panel of the modem rack is accurate and secure.
-The receive signal level may be below the CD threshold.
-Set SW1-5 ON to see whether configuring the modem for a -43 dBm threshold resolves the problem.
-The RTS, CTS, and TxD LEDs do not blink.
-The attached terminal or DTE may not be sending data to the modem.
-Verify that data is being transmitted.
-If data is being transmitted, make sure the RS-232 cable is sound and securely connected to the modem and terminal or DTE.
+If Perform These

+Procedures

+Modem does not Check the power supply

+respond to the input for your specific model

+attached DTE and the (see page 27).

+all LEDs are off.

+Modem does not The receive line pair may be

+receive data, and the disconnected from the

+DCD and RxD LEDs modem.
+Make sure the

+are off. transmission line connection

+to the modem is accurate

+and secure.

+The receive signal level may

+be below the CD threshold.

+Set SW1-5 ON to see

+whether configuring the

+modem for a -43 dBm

+threshold resolves the

+problem.